jhworth8/pic2sqr/README.md

 # pic2sqr

+Now you don't have to open photoshop over and over!

 This program takes an image file and creates a square image with the original image in the center of the square.
 This is helpful when you need a square image for img2img programs like Stable Diffusion.
 Now you can also resize the image to your desired px size.